haozhestat/ECW/01_intro/vim-latex.md

 ![img](../images/vim-latex1.JPG)

-> "Vim is undoubtedly one of the best editors ever made.
+> Vim is undoubtedly one of the best editors ever made.
 LaTeX is an extremely powerful, intelligent typesetter.
-Vim-LaTeX aims at bringing together the best of both these worlds."
+Vim-LaTeX aims at bringing together the best of both these worlds.

 ## Installation